Xe/site/blog/fun-with-redirection-2021-09-22.markdown

 [How do I redirect standard in to a file?](conversation://Mara/hmm)

-The answer there is not directly!
-There is a workaround in the form of a tool called `tee` which outputs its standard in to both standard out and a file.
-For
+Well, you don't.
+Standard in is an input, so you can change where it comes _from_, not where it goes.
+But, maybe you want to make a copy of a program's input and send it somewhere else.
+There is a way to do _that_ using a command called `tee`. `tee` copies its standard input to standard output, but it also writes a second copy to a file.
+For example:
-example:

 ```console
 $ dmesg | tee dmesg.txt | grep 'msedge'